 We’d love to hear your thoughts, grumbles, ideas and your gossip, so find the medium or model that suits you best and get involved!

 Connect your content with the global network of online scholarly research.
-Our tools and services allow people to find, link, cite, and assess your publications.
+Our tools and services allow people to find, cite, link, and assess your publications.
 This leads to greater discovery and tracking of published research outputs.
-About you We have over 7000 members from 112 countries.
-Many types of organizations interact with Crossref and there is almost certainly an agreement that’s right for you.
-For publishers, in order to become a member, register content and deposit metadata you’ll need to meet one criterion:
+About you We have 9459 members from 114 countries.
+Many types of organizations interact with Crossref.
+You could be a research institution, a publisher, a government agency, a research funder, or a start-up.
+In order to become a member, register content and deposit metadata you’ll need to meet one criterion: